Organic Turf Treatments in Massachusetts

-Dead or yellowing grass?
+Do you have dead or yellowing grass in your yard?
 Maybe it’s time to nourish your lawn!
 You’ve been hearing some great things about your neighbor’s results using organic fertilizer, but you’re still hesitant to try it for yourself.
-What’s the big difference between organic vs. conventional fertilizer anyways?
+What’s the big difference between organic and conventional fertilizer anyway?
 Is this natural stuff really worth the extra cost?

 Organic fertilizers are made from plant and animal matter, by-products of naturally decomposable materials.
 That means they’re made up of a combination of manure, leaves, compost, etc.— not potentially harmful chemicals.
 (Here’s a peek at some common ingredients found in organic fertilizer from Oregon State University).

 Chemical fertilizers are usually made from nonrenewable sources, including fossil fuels, and are manufactured artificially and synthetically.
 For instance, many synthetic nitrogen fertilizers are made from petroleum or natural gas!

 Most non-organic fertilizers claim to not be “toxic” to humans or pets when dispersed across your lawn, Why is it then that most chemical lawn fertilizers caution you to keep pets off the turf immediately after application, then?
 Or why do dogs who have accidentally gotten into and ate non-natural fertilizers from the bags often suffer from vomiting or diarrhea, tremors, or even seizures?

 In addition, chemical fertilizers have been shown to pollute local waterways and surface water due to rain and runoff.
 Research by the University of Vermont has found that this chemical contamination can cause water to turn green or cloudy with algae blooms, take on an unusual odor, and can deplete oxygen for fish and other species, suffocating them.